 When you have a large unit of work associated with an element - such as a Package element - you might want to assign several resources to that element to perform that unit of work.
 You can assign each person individually, but if the resources have the same role or task you can assign all of them together in one operation, using the 'Assigned Resources' dialog.

 First, select an element, then:

-Ribbon Construct > Resource Management > Gantt > Element View > right-click on element > Assign Resource arrow and select the name from the list.
-In Project Management, it is simpler to assign single resources directly through the Resource Allocation window.)
+Ribbon Construct > Resource Management > Gantt > Element View > right-click on element > Assign Resource

 Assign multiple resources to an element